Advice for Young Workers

 If you have a health and safety problem at work, you can:

-• Discuss it with your Delegate, Health and Safety Representative or Health and Safety Committee Member
+• Discuss it with your SDA Delegate, Health and Safety Representative or Health and Safety Committee Member

 • Raise it with your SDA Organiser